otj202/lightning/reaper/README.md

 The reaper does one thing.
-It queries the workers table for functions that haven't been invoked in 15 minutes and scales them to 0.
+It queries the workers table for functions that haven't been invoked within their cold start timeout (if they have one) and scales them to 0.